Caribbean Cruise Ship Destination

 Port of Entry

-Fort Street Pier and Village in Belize City features three terminals with courtyards containing over fifty stores, restaurants, snack shops, an internet cafe, banks and live entertainment on cruise ship days.
+Passengers will transfer to the Fort Street Pier using high speed catamaran ferries to the Village in Belize City featuring three terminals with courtyards containing over fifty stores, restaurants, snack shops, an internet cafe, banks and live entertainment on cruise ship days.
+Watch our video on YouTube of the Belize Tender Experience.

 Time Zone